-Alongside this, the point at which you may be eligible for financial help from your local authority with your care costs is being extended.
+The point at which you may be eligible for financial help from your local authority with your care costs is being extended.
 Currently, if you have more than £23,250 in assets, such as your home or savings, you will need to meet the full cost of your care.
-From April 2020 this will increase so that more people benefit from financial help.